MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 - *endPoint* is a [`Point`](xref:Xamarin.Forms.Point) that represents the point to which the curve is drawn.

 `Q 100,200 300,200` is an example of a valid quadratic Bezier curve command.

+For information about creating a quadratic Bezier curve as a `PathGeometry` object, see [Create a QuadraticBezierSegment](geometries.md#create-a-quadraticbeziersegment).

 ### Smooth cubic Bezier curve command